New Whitby Sports Complex Design and Construction

-The Town is working to construct a new Whitby Sports Complex to help meet both the immediate and future recreational needs of our growing community.
+The Town is constructing a new Whitby Sports Complex to help meet both the immediate and future recreational needs of our growing community.
 The new complex will be located on the west side of Baldwin Street South, south of the intersection of Highway 407.

 The vision for the complex: to create a multi-purpose gathering space for inclusive sport and community programming - a place for residents of all ages and abilities to connect, play and get active.